Ernest Wilfred Bennett

 UK & Other Memorials

-4 Co' Hertfordshire Reg' Territorials’ Memorial, Hitchin, St Mary's Church Roll of Honour, Hitchin, Welwyn Village Memorial, St Mary the Virgin Roll of Honour, Welwyn, Hertfordshire Regimental Memorial, All Saints Church, Hertford
+St Mary's Church Roll of Honour (Book), Hitchin, 4 Coy' Hertfordshire Reg' Territorials Memorial, Hitchin, Welwyn Village Memorial, St Mary the Virgin Roll of Honour, Welwyn, Hertfordshire Regimental Memorial, All Saints Church, Hertford

 Pre War

-Ernest Wilfred Bennett was born in Welwyn on 30 January 1896 to George and Mary Ann Bennett and baptised on 5th April 1896 in St Mary's, Welwyn.
+Ernest Wilfred Bennett was born in Welwyn, Herts on 30 January 1896 to George and Mary Ann Bennett and baptised on 5 April 1896 in St Mary's, Welwyn.

 In 1901 George was 46 and his wife 41, they were living in Mill Lane, Welwyn and George was working as a gardener domestic.
-The children were listed as: George (junior aged 12), Herbert Alfred (9), William Charles (7), Ernest W (5), Eva G (3) and Edith M 11 months old., but he had moved out by 1911 and was living with and working as a servant to fruiterer and game dealer Rebecca Thody in North Street, Welwyn.
-His family were living in Mill Lane, Welwyn, his parent recorded as married for 30 years with 10 children all surviving.
+The children were listed as: George (junior aged 12), Herbert Alfred (9), William Charles (7), Ernest W (5), Eva G (3) and Edith M (11 months).
+George he had moved out of the family home by 1911 and was living with and working as a servant to fruiterer and game dealer Rebecca Thody in North Street, Welwyn.
+Meanwhile, his family remained living in Mill Lane, with his parents recorded as married for 30 years with 10 children all surviving.
+Living with his parents were brothers George, Herbert and William, along with sisters Eva and Edith.

 Wartime Service

-Ernest enlisted in Hertford in May 1915 and served in the Hertfordshire Regiment.
+He enlisted in Hertford on 28 July 1915 and served in the Hertfordshire Regiment.
 After training he was sent to the Western Front, leaving for France from Southampton on 6 May 1916.

-He was sent to No. 6 Entrenching battalion and on 22 June joined the 1st Battalion on the Somme.
-He was hurt in his right ankle in the field on 17 July 1916, admitted to 11 CRS on the 21st re-joining his unit on the 28th.
+He was sent to No. 6 Entrenching Battalion and on 22 June joined the 1st Battalion on the Somme.
+He was hurt in his right ankle in the field on 17 July 1916 and admitted to the 11th CRS [Corps Rest Station] on 21 July, re-joining his unit on the 28th.

-At the time of his death, the 1st Battalion, Hertfordshire Regiment were part of the 118th Brigade of the 39th Division in V Corps.
+At the time of Ernest's death, the 1st Battalion, Hertfordshire Regiment were part of the 118th Brigade of the 39th Division in V Corps.
 The Division attacked north of the River Ancre on the 3rd September 1916 with the Hertfordshires in reserve.
-The weather at the time was showery with an inch of rain on the 4th September and the temperature 66°F.
+The weather at the time was showery with an inch of rain on the 4 September and the temperature 66°F.

 National Roll of the Great War recorded: "He volunteered in May 1915, after a period of training was drafted to the western front.
 He took part in the fighting at the battles of Ypres and the Somme and was killed in action at the latter place on September 4th, 1916.
 He was entitled to the General Service and Victory medals the Old Rectory, Welwyn.